 360° Courtyard Exhibition Area & Artist Studios in Leith

 The installations referenced a statue installed in 2017 in the city of Busan, South Korea depicting a life-sized girl in traditional dress and bare feet sitting on a chair, representing the plight of the “comfort women”.

 The artists intend to commemorate the normalisation of rape in wartime, centered on female sexual slavery, bringing attention to the silencing of women throughout the world.

 The artists including Lauren McLaughlin, Zoe Atherfold, Andy Cumming, Sylwia Kowalczyk, and Louise Omer created a black and white mural, a collage “wall of comfort”, printmaking on scarves and other soft fabrics, also a video projection and a final photographic self-portrait by Moon herself.

-The 360º Wraparound Street Art and Graffiti Exhibition has been updated as part of Leith festival 2019.
-Come down and immerse yourself in the artwork...
+The 360º Wraparound Street Art and Graffiti Exhibition has been updated in April 2021 .
+Come down and immerse yourself in the new 360 degree artwork...

-Following the success of Quality Yard’s 2018 Leith Festival debut, the yard has been transformed once again by Scotland’s finest female street artists and their collaborators in April 2021.
+Following the success of Quality Yard’s 2018 & 2019 Leith Festival events, the yard has been transformed once again by Scotland’s finest female street artists and their collaborators in April 2021.
 The yard repaint was inspired by International Women's Day 2021.